 Using VMPI as a chargeback management tool would then let merchants initiate the resolution process.
 VMPI would notify the merchant about the inquiry.
 The notification, which would include data that helps the merchant find the inquiry in their own database, would allow the merchant to respond back as close to real-time as possible.
 Visa would then share enhanced data with the issuer, and the latter party would inform the customer about the transaction.

 Once the cardholder understands and recalls the reason for the transaction, they would be satisfied with the resolution process.
 In turn, this would build trust between the cardholder and the merchant, resulting in a positive-sum gain.
 While the customer will continue trusting and using the merchant’s products or services, the merchant would be able to know that the integrity of their business is protected and well-regarded.

 Ultimately, VMPI helps protect merchant revenue by virtue of being automated and allowing for close to real-time responses and data access.
-By using the tool, chargebacks would decrease along with the increase in customer satisfaction.
+By using the tool, chargebacks would decrease along with the increase of customer satisfaction.

 Merchants who would like help getting started with VMPI are more than welcome to contact the Merchant Broker team.
-Each of our team members has numerous years of experience when it comes to chargeback management tools and effective business solutions.
+Each of our team members have numerous years of experience when it comes to chargeback management tools and effective business solutions.